 Benefits of Working with a Trainer

-While it's true that having a personal trainer won't directly cause your workout to burn more calories, exercising under the watchful eye of a trainer helps you stay on track to meet your fitness goals.
+While it's true that having a personal trainer won't directly cause you to burn more calories, exercising under the watchful eye of a trainer helps you stay on track to meet your fitness goals.
 Partnering with a trainer forces you to push yourself; when you exercise alone, it's easy to fall into the habit of going through the motions or skipping a workout altogether.
 A personal trainer can help you perform exercises safely, explain what exercises you need for your body type, and keep you motivated.